crazii/blade/Document/CodingStandard.md

   6. functor names have '**Fn**' prefix.
   7. typedefs always use **UPPER CASE**.
   8. static/global variables uses **UPPER CASE** (recommended).
   9. macro defines is recommonded in **UPPER CASE**. to avoid conflict with other sources/libs, use **BLADE_** prefix. i.e. "BLADE_COMPILER". macros with args may use lower cases.
+  10. **readability**: prefer explicit sized memebers for structures that needs serialization(IO read/write). i.e. use int8/uint8, int16/uint16, int32/uint32, int64/uint64 instead of char/long/int.
+      **portability**: always serialize utf8 encoding for string (auto done in IStream).
+Alwyas serialize uint8 for bool.

 # scopes: namespace, class members
   1. do not using namespace in public headers to avoid name polution